galawaydude/yts/Readme.md

 ![Results page](./assets/results.png)

->**Note:**Have to work on deployment, cannot seem to find a cost free way to deploy elasticsearch properly.
+>Note:Have to work on deployment, cannot seem to find a cost free way to deploy elasticsearch properly.